CCob/bittrex4j/README.md

 Where can I get the latest release?
 -----------------------------------
 Currently snapshot builds a published to the Sonatype Nexus repository.
-You need to enable The Sonatype snapshot repository, for example:
+You need to enable The Sonatype snapshot repository for these.
+Additionally some transitive dependencies are not on maven central but are on clojars and jcenter so these also need to be added.

 ```xml
   <repositories>